Links to Miriam’s publications and papers below:

 Therapy for Later in Life Lesbians – publications and research

-Queering the Gestalt
+Queering Gestalt Therapy

 by Ayhan Alman (Editor),